 Although the state of Florida does not currently have licensing requirements for handymen, it imposes strict limitations on the work that an unlicensed individual can perform.
 Furthermore, a handyman business is required to have a State of Florida Contractor certification.
 Businesses with employees require a federal Employer Identification Number (EIN), and those that sell building materials and other products require a seller’s permit.

-Contact an Experienced Florida Handyman today!
+Contact an Experienced, Certified Florida Handyman Near You today!

 Are you ready to hire a fully licensed jack-of-all-trades to work on your Florida property?
 If so, look no further than The Handyman Company for any and all of your handyman needs.
 Call us today!